-Overall tax rates in Nanaimo are lower than similar sized cities such as Prince George and Kamloops.
+Tax rates in Nanaimo and similar sized cities such as Prince George and Kamloops are detailed below.
 For residential class, Nanaimo's tax rates are below Prince George and Kamloops.
 Major and light industrial tax rates are significantly lower in Nanaimo than both Kamloops and Prince George.